pooja012-stack/Heater-Control-System/README.md

 # Heater Control System

-Hi! 👋 I’m Basabathini Munipooja, and this is my submission for the Embedded Systems Intern Assignment from upliance.ai.
+Hi! 👋 I’m Basabathini Munipooja,

 This project is about controlling a heater using an Arduino and a temperature sensor.
 Based on the temperature, the heater turns ON or OFF and shows the current status in the Serial Monitor.